Lipitor is a prescription medication that’s approved by the FDA to:

 Strong CYP3A4 inhibitors

 CYP3A4 is an enzyme that helps your body break down drugs.
 Taking Lipitor with strong CYP3A4 inhibitors, which are medications that inhibit (slow down) the activity of CYP3A4, can increase the levels of Lipitor in your body.
-This increases your risk for side effects from Lipitor.
+This increases your risk of side effects from Lipitor.

 Examples of strong CYP3A4 inhibitors include: